 The great thing about chatbots is that they can be used to gather customer feedback so you can improve the service next time.

-So after you’ve answered 150, 500, 5,000, or 50,000 people’s queries, you’ll have a better system to see what they thought of the experience and improve it for them or the next customer.
+So, after you’ve answered 150, 500, 5,000, or 50,000 people’s queries, you’ll have a better system to see what they thought of the experience, then be able to improve it for them or the next customer.

-Have you ever found yourself browsing through products or looking at a service to see how you could use it, were happy with it, were ready to purchase, but then didn’t?
+Have you ever found yourself browsing through products or looking at a service to see how you could use it, you felt happy with it, were ready to purchase, but then didn’t?